Collett Dickenson Pearce: Famous alumni

-CDP was a 'nursery' for the careers of many who were to become internationally famous.
-Among those working there as young men were Frank Lowe (now Sir Frank Lowe), David Puttnam (now Lord Puttnam), Alan Parker (later Sir Alan Parker), John Hegarty (now Sir John Hegarty) and Charles Saatchi.
+CDP was a "nursery" for the careers of many who were to become internationally famous.
+Among those working there as young men were Frank Lowe, David Puttnam, Alan Parker, John Hegarty, Charles Saatchi, and Bob Isherwood.
 Sir Ridley Scott, the director of Blade Runner, Alien and Gladiator, made commercials for CDP, as did Chariots of Fire director Hugh Hudson.
 In the 1980s Tony Kaye started his career there as an art director, before he began directing television commercials.

 The creative director during the first two key decades was the late Colin Millward, a dour veteran of World War II.
 John Salmon was creative director and chairman.

 Puttnam's role was as an account executive.
 "My equivalent of university was the five years [1962-1967] I spent working at an advertising agency called Collett Dickenson Pearce ... with good reason I believed I was working for the best agency in the world.
 Most of the work we were doing was both different and good; and we were winning awards and gaining recognition left, right and centre."